FiXato/Plexodus-Tools/readme.md

 ### API access

 #### Blogger API V3
-I use Blogger's official API to retrieve the Blog#id based on the Blog's URL, as well as to retrieve all blog post URLs based on the Blog#id.
+I use Blogger's official API to retrieve the `Blog#id` based on the Blog's URL, as well as to retrieve all blog post URLs based on the `Blog#id`.

 * Blogger API V3 requires an API key.
 You can find [official developers.google.com instructions](https://developers.google.com/blogger/docs/3.0/using#APIKey) on how to request an API key from: https://developers.google.com/blogger/docs/3.0/using#APIKey
 * You also need to set the `BLOGGER_APIKEY` ENVironment variable for your Blogger v3 API key:  `export BLOGGER_APIKEY=aBcDEfGhIJKlMNoPQr283Z`